rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

                 1. Games with issues.
 An "issue" is open, pending, requested, turnback slots.
                 2. Games with open slots
                 3. Games with pending slots
-                4. Games wtih published slots
+                4. Games with published slots
                 5. Games with requested slots
                 6. Games with turnback slots
             2. Export Referee assignments to Excel ([sample](\#)).
 The export to be selectable by program.
 The export filename to contain "assignments" and date and time stamp.